 I was born in Yemen to a Yemeni mother and a Portuguese father, the latter who left home to make his life in the world; ending up in Yemen, where he met my mother.

-I went to school in Yemen until the age of seven, when my parents finally decided to move to the UK as my dad's business meant he was in Europe more than he was in Yemen.
+I went to school in Yemen until the age of seven, before my parents decided to move to the UK as my father's business as an importer and exporter of Swedish timber meant that he was in Europe more than he was in Yemen.

-At the time, I only spoke a few words of English and started school in a place where I looked different, couldn’t understand the language and knew no one.
+At the time, I only spoke a few words of English and therefore struggled.
+I started school in a place where I looked different, couldn’t understand the language and knew no one.
 I felt overwhelmed and was very homesick.
-Although we spoke Arabic at home, my dad would stick us in front of the TV as that was the easiest way to learn English.
+English language lessons were supplemented with my dad sticking us in front of the TV to watch children’s TV as that was the easiest way to learn English.

-We initially lived in Streatham for a couple of years, which I absolutely hated because it wasn't diverse by any stretch of the imagination.
-I was picked on because of the colour of my skin, which is the first time I even noticed that.
-It simply wasn't the most welcoming of areas to move to as an immigrant at the time.
+‘Home’ was initially Streatham for a couple of years, an area I absolutely hated because it wasn't diverse by any stretch of the imagination.
+I was picked on because of the colour of my skin, which was the first time I even noticed that as being an issue.
+The area wasn't the most welcoming of places to move to as an immigrant at the time.

 How did you find the transition to university and a law degree?

 I absolutely loved it.
-I didn't expect to enjoy it as much as I did.
-I got on with people, made friends very quickly, and just generally enjoyed my time there despite still living at home and commuting in and out.
+I didn't expect to enjoy law as much as I did.
+I got on with people, made friends relatively quickly, and just generally enjoyed my time.

-I fell into the same trap and criminal law was definitely never something that I considered.
-But after many rejections, the drive remained that I needed to secure a training contract.
+When it came to applying for vacation scheme placements and training contracts, the trap that many law students fell into was that the only option was to practise in a Magic Circle or Silver Circle firm – nothing else mattered.
+Hundreds of applications for training contracts would therefore be sent by students to those firms.
+I fell into the same trap.
+After many rejections, the drive remained but was repurposed.
+I needed to secure a training contract and qualify.
 I ended up applying to a firm based in Uxbridge and managed to secure a training contract with them.
 During one of my seats, I sat with the criminal team for six months, and I really enjoyed it.
 I liked the fact that I wasn’t stuck behind my desk endlessly looking at paperwork, and I enjoyed the interactions with people, going to court, going to the police station, etc. And that’s how I got into criminal law.

-After a few years of working at the firm, one of the partners who had become my mentor said to me: “Look, if you want to really progress your career, this place is too small to allow you to achieve that".
+After a few years of working at the firm, one of the partners who had become my mentor said to me: “If you want to really progress your career, this place is too small to allow you to achieve that".
 Another mentor told me not to be scared of change and to take the leap; the parachute would always open.
-I therefore decided to leave that firm and moved to the city.
+I therefore decided to leave that firm and moved to the City.

-As soon as I entered the profession, I knew I wanted to become a partner by the age of 40.
-I don’t know why 40, but that’s something I wanted to achieve at that milestone.
+As soon as I qualified, my aim was to make partner by no later than the age of 40.
+I don’t know why 40 was the benchmark, but that’s something I wanted to achieve at that milestone.

 Did you face any challenges during your career because of your background?